 - Panic Attacks Information - provides information for those trying to assist someone having a panic attack.

 - Food Pantries

-- The food pantry on the Alexandria Campus is open to all students who are homeless, hungry, unemployed or underemployed.
+- The Alexandria Campus food pantry is open to all students who are homeless, hungry, unemployed or underemployed.
 Visit the Student Service Center, Bisdorf, AA194.

-- The Manassas Campus Food Pantry will open soon.
-Contact: Marcie Schreibman, Student Life Coordinator x43057 or Cari Dresser, Student Life Advisor, x43046.
+- The Manassas Campus food pantry will open soon.
+Contact: Marcie Schreibman, Student Life Coordinator, at x43057 or Cari Dresser, Student Life Advisor, at x43046.